PremKumarAK47/CoreJava/README.md

 Event handling: to define actions to be taken when an event occurs
 Concurrency: to define tasks to be executed in parallel

+Lambda expressions are a powerful tool for writing cleaner and more concise code in Java.
+However, they do require some understanding of functional programming concepts and may take some time to get used to.